-Whilst at 1a Inverness Place she will be making work in this way, whilst also exploring her current recovery from breast cancer.
-She is now a regular patient at Llandough hospital.
+Whilst at 1a Inverness Place cat will be making ink work, whilst also exploring her current recovery from breast cancer.

 “I see the residency as being about making a sanctuary, a safe space, a community of wellness, a place of growth, inspiration and transformation.
 In making a well-space I hope to promote a personal therapeutic process, improving well-being through the combination of meaningful activity and connection with a place and the people.
 I’ll offer a place to gather, grow, learn, share and be inspired; a place where people gain a new connection to the urban landscape, to work in harmony with it, slowly embracing the natural and creating a sense of personal peace and well-being within the community”.